sujith-eag/personal-site/content/docs/python/6oop/6_4_class_attributes.md

 ---
-title: "06 OOP - 04 Changing Attriute and Using Class"
+title: "06 OOP - 04 Examples of Using Class and Changing Attriute"
 description: ""
 summary: ""
 date: 2025-02-11T23:54:04+05:30